hotosm/hot-summit-2017/_speaker-list/Marcel-Reinmuth.md

 name: Marcel Reinmuth
 organization: Geoinformation Technology of GIScience Research Group at Heidelberg University

-talk: "Facebook Disaster Maps and OSM"
+talk: "MapSwipe: One year of Swiping and Tapping to support humanitarian mapping"

 twitter-handle:
 ---